 Great Northern’s important role in helping the country sustain health and recover from the spread of the coronavirus is clear.
 Our manufacturing plants support the packaging and transportation of food, medical supplies, and chemicals/cleaners.
 Without our products, the supply chain breaks down.
-The United States Cybersecurity and Infrastructure Security Agency (CISA) has determined businesses that make packaging for food and agriculture, medical supplies, and chemicals are “critical manufacturing” businesses that will be permitted to continue operations in states that have been declared Shelter in Place.
+The United States Cybersecurity and Infrastructure Security Agency (CISA) has determined businesses that make packaging for food and agriculture, medical supplies, and chemicals are “critical manufacturing” businesses.
 In turn, we have emphasized with our vendor partners how important they are in supporting Great Northern.

 Our mission is to help our customers.
 Great Northern is committed to ensuring our customers receive the highest quality products on-time.
 Our supply chain remains strong and we are taking the appropriate actions to protect our employees as we can continue to fill orders for you.
 Among our actions to support our customers:

 - Our supply chain professionals have been in contact with our raw material suppliers (mainly paper, glue and ink) to discuss foreseeable issues and identify potential alternative suppliers.
 We do not have any anticipated supply chain disruptions.